notaryproject/specifications/specs/trust-store-trust-policy.md

     There can only be one trust policy that uses a global scope.

 ##### Blob Trust Policy Constraints
-- There MUST be only one trust policy with `wildcardPolicy` set to `true`
+- There MUST be only one trust policy with `globalPolicy` set to `true`
-- `signatureVerification` MUST not be set to `skip` if the policy is marked as a wildcard policy
+- `signatureVerification` MUST not be set to `skip` if the policy is marked as a global policy

 #### Selecting a trust policy to verify a signed OCI artifact